-My Mum has type 1 diabetes which has a massive impact on her life just like any disability, yet she still carries on and is a huge inspiration to us all.
-I know that that word is used too often and I don’t want to be that person who calls someone inspirational for just carrying out day to day activities but when you have your own needs and own appointments and also have to deal with a child with demanding needs you deserve some credit.
+My Mum has type 1 diabetes, which has a massive impact on her life just like any disability, yet she still carries on and is a huge inspiration to us all.
+I know that that word is used too often and I don’t want to be that person who calls someone inspirational for just carrying out day to day activities.
+But, when you have your own needs and own appointments and also have to deal with a child with demanding needs you deserve some credit.

 Mum has diabetes as part of having an auto-immune disease which means she gets very poorly very easily resulting in fatigue.
 Meaning that we have a lot in common, even though cerebral palsy and diabetes are very different, and fatigue will be caused in different ways we can still relate.
-This forms a big part of me my mums relationship because we all have bad days when our disability gets the better of us and I’m human- if it’s been a bad day fatigue wise I complain to any member of my household but being able to talk my mum is special because when I say I’m fatigue she gets it.
+This forms a big part of me mine and Mum’s relationship.
+We all have bad days when our disability gets the better of us and I’m human- if it’s been a bad day fatigue wise I complain to any member of my household.
+But, being able to talk my Mum is special because when I say I’m fatigue she gets it.

-I often worry about becoming diabetic myself as it’s on both sides of my family which means the chances of me developing it at some stage are higher.
-You’re probably thinking that if I was going to develop the condition, I would have already got it but mum was diagnosed at 42 so this means there’s still a chance.
+I often worry about becoming diabetic myself, as it’s on both sides of my family which means the chances of me developing it at some stage are high.
+You’re probably thinking that if I was going to develop the condition, I would have already got it.
+Yes, but Mum was diagnosed at 42 so this means there’s still a chance.
 I worry about having diabetes because I often think that diabetes and cerebral palsy would be too much, I mean I would have to have the pump for sure… let’s not talk about me injecting.

 Life must have been a juggling act when I was younger and was more dependent on her, and I guess in some ways it still is as I might not be as dependent on her but I’m still not totally independent.
 Yet, this teaches us more so to just make the most of life and enjoy it.
-It’s fair to say that my family probably faces more challenges than the ‘ordinary family’ but you know what that’s okay because without these challenges we wouldn’t have these significant bonds.
-My mum has been there through every appointment and still is, she text’s me most dinner times to check up on me, I always text back to check up on her too and I wouldn’t have it any other way!
+It’s fair to say that my family probably faces more challenges than the ‘ordinary family’ but, you know what that’s okay because without these challenges we wouldn’t have these significant bonds.
+My Mum, has been there through every appointment and still is, she text’s me most dinner times to check up on me, I always text back to check up on her too and I wouldn’t have it any other way!

 Happy diabetes awareness month 2019 everyone, please raise awareness!